CaptainSpeedy/KHiveUi-Scoreboard/README.md

-# Minecraft Bedrock The Hive Scoreboard @MehdiArc - Color : Blue
+# Minecraft Bedrock The Hive Scoreboard One - Default

 [The Hive Edited ]() !